 Rohan Marley, son of the legendary Bob Marley and a local, has partnered with Colorado-based Lightshade to get an NJ dispensary license in Montclair.

 Rohan has strong roots in North Jersey.
-He raised five children in South Orange in Essex County with the singer Lauren Hill.
+He raised five children in South Orange in Essex County with the singer Lauryn Hill.
 After he played college football in Florida for the University of Miami, Rohan moved to New Jersey.

 Bob Marley’s sons, the Reggae musicians Ziggy, Stephen, and Damien Marley, are his brothers.
 Makeda Marley is a half-sister who also lives in New Jersey.
 Rohan was Bob’s sixth child of 11 total with Rita Marley.

 While based in New Jersey, Rohan Marley has maintained roots in his home country of Jamaica.
 He initially started a company that grew coffee there.

 Lightshade Chief Operating Officers (COO) Michael Leach is a local from Little Falls, NJ, in Passaic County.

 Regarding Rohan, “the man is a fireball, super passionate, many ideas, concepts, like the energizer bunny, he’s been really cool to work,” Leach said, praising his creativity.

 He called it an “experience like no other.”

 A Montclair, NJ Dispensary